gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 This is why we never see Schrödinger's cat in a superposition: decoherence destroys the coherence faster than any measurement.

-(Confession: I work in quantum error correction, where decoherence isn't a philosophical subtlety.
-It's the enemy, the thing trying to kill your logical qubit every nanosecond.
-So watching it get offered as a *solution* to anything always makes me a little protective of the word.)

 But here is the part that matters:
 **decoherence does not solve the measurement problem.**